Meccano

-Meccano is a brand of model construction system created in 1898 by Frank Hornby in Liverpool, England.
+Meccano is a British brand of construction set created in 1901 by Frank Hornby in Liverpool, England.
 The system consists of reusable metal strips, plates, angle girders, wheels, axles and gears, and plastic parts that are connected using nuts and bolts.
 It enables the building of working models and mechanical devices.

 In 1913, a very similar construction set was introduced in the United States under the brand name Erector.
 In 1990, Meccano bought the Erector brand and unified its presence on all continents.
 In 2013, the Meccano brand was acquired by the Canadian toy company Spin Master.
-Meccano maintains a manufacturing facility in Calais, France.
+Meccano maintained a manufacturing facility in Calais, France until 2023.